JVB11/AESolver/docs/API_util_tools/inlist_handler/inlist_handler.md

         Raises
         ------
         NameError
-            If no filepath was obtained that matches the compiled regular expression conventional naming.
+            Raised when no filepath was obtained that matches the compiled regular expression conventional naming.

         Returns
         -------